 - 1. First Bus works in partnership with the City of York Council and together we have replaced the entire fleet of 86 vehicles with electric buses.
-The depot is on track to achieve net zero status later in 2024.
-Customer numbers have increased by 11% on prepandemic levels. - 2.
+The depot achieved full net zero status in 2024.
+The partnership includes York's Park & Ride which saw the busiest year in 2024 since 2017, with the total number of journeys exceeding 4.5 million, almost one million higher than in 2023. - 2.
 First Bus is collaborating with local electricity distribution network operators (DNOs) by establishing timed connection agreements.
 These agreements only allow First Bus to draw power from the grid during nighttime hours when the buses are charging and subsequently can reduce the costs of power upgrades and network expansion versus a 24-hour guaranteed power supply.